martinwinther/it-learning-hub/pcap/introduction to python.md

 ## Overview

 Python is a widely used, interpreted, object-oriented, and high-level programming language with dynamic semantics, designed for general-purpose programming.
 Its focus on readability, simplicity, and rapid development has made it one of the most popular languages for both beginners and professionals.

-The name “Python” comes not from the snake, but from the BBC comedy series *Monty Python’s Flying Circus*, a favorite of its creator, Guido van Rossum.
+The name "Python" comes not from the snake, but from the BBC comedy series *Monty Python's Flying Circus*, a favorite of its creator, Guido van Rossum.

 ## History and Origins

 ### Creator

 - **Guido van Rossum**, born in 1956 in Haarlem, Netherlands.
 - Began work on Python in December 1989 as a personal hobby project during Christmas break.
 - Inspired by the ABC language, aiming to create a language appealing to Unix/C developers.

 ### Early Goals (1999)

 - Easy and intuitive, yet powerful.
 - Open source — anyone can contribute.
 - Code as readable as plain English.
 - Suitable for everyday tasks, enabling short development times.

 More than 20 years later, Python has met these goals, ranking consistently among the top programming languages worldwide.

 ## Why Python Is Special

 ### Key Strengths

 - **Easy to learn**: Shorter time to productivity compared to many languages.
 - **Easy to teach**: Focus on general programming concepts over obscure syntax.
 - **Efficient to write**: Faster code creation and modification.